 Ironically, conservation programs based on the concept that humans should be separated from nature to preserve it has led to forced eviction and harm to indigenous communities, without recognising their custodian relationship with the environment which is sustainable for both them and surrounding ecosystems.
 They have also suffered violence and displacement without consent or consultation due to renewable projects such as hydroelectric dams, wind energy and biofuels.

-Displacement due to climate change is already a growing phenomenon expected to increase exponentially as temperatures rise, and disproportionately affect already vulnerable areas in the Global South.
-Between 2008 and 2015, the UNHCR estimates 22.5 million people were displaced by climate related events.
+Displacement due to climate change is already a growing phenomenon expected to increase exponentially as temperatures rise.
+It already disproportionately affects vulnerable areas in the Global South.
+Between 2008 and 2015, the UNHCR estimates climate related events displaced 22.5 million people.

 Studies have shown women are more likely to be affected by climate change than men in numerous ways.
 As primary care-givers in many communities, women are more likely to be affected by drought and water-shortages as resources become scarcer and a greater distance to walk to.
 Women are also more likely to suffer human-rights abuses in the aftermath of disasters such as human-trafficking or sexual violence at temporary accommodation or as refugees.

-The LGBTQ+ community are also likely to suffer more from the consequences of climate-related disasters, for example being denied relief and facing discrimination.
-For example, during hurricane Katrina trans people faced discrimination in emergency shelters including being turned away.
+The LGBTQ+ community are also likely to suffer more from the consequences of climate-related disasters.
+For example, being denied relief and facing discrimination.
+During hurricane Katrina trans people faced discrimination in emergency shelters including being turned away.

 People with Disabilities

-Disabled people are also more likely to find it difficult to get involved with activist groups and decision making, even though it is essential that they are included in research, response and solutions to climate change.
+Disabled people are also more likely to find it difficult to get involved with activist groups and decision making.
+Even though it is essential that they are included in research, response and solutions to climate change, they often aren’t.

 It should come as no surprise that the richest, whitest countries are the most responsible for the climate crisis and yet suffer the consequences of it the least.
 It is also the same systems of extraction and exploitation fuelled by capitalism and colonialism that fuel both the climate crisis and oppression and inequality.